XFG16/YouTubeDiscordPresence/README.md

 - The rich presence can also randomly disappear and reappear within a few seconds because Chrome forcibly unloads and reloads the `background.js` in Manifest v3

-Otherwise, the first step you should always take is to go to `chrome://extensions` and disable the extension.
+If none of these are the issue, then the first step you should always take is to go to `chrome://extensions` and disable the extension.
 Then, close and reopen your browser, and re-enable the extension, especially...

 - If the extension is **not appearing** even after you installed the desktop application...